JGarnerDev/UFOCAN/data/queries/README.md

 WIP.
 Starting to setup SQL for returning UFO info

 Views:
-views will allow us have easily reusable queries
- - all_canada
+* Views are configured in `data/queries/views/views.sql`
+* Views are created or updated by running `data/queries/config_views.py`

 SQL:
+all queries are located in UFOCAN/data/queries/sql/

-These sql queries have spots where user defined params can be formatted into the string before querying the database.
+* These sql queries have spots where user defined params can be formatted into the string before querying the database.

- - sort by date
- - sort by duration
- - sort by location